Akinyele12/project-one/README.md

 # project-one
-My first Github as an upcoming DevOps Engineer
+My first Github as an upcoming DevOps Engineer.
+This is me writing more contents into the README.md file